cherylws/johndmulhausen.github.io/documentation/unreal/latest/concepts/unreal-platform-functions.md

 Create trophies, badges, awards, and more to challenge your users to reach a goal or objective.
 Users can see the achievements their friends have earned creating a competition among friends.

-To add achievements to your Unreal applications, see "Integrating IAP - Unity & Unreal" and "Integrating IAP- Unreal" in [Achievements](/documentation/platform/latest/concepts/dg-achievements/).
+To add achievements to your Unreal applications, see "Integrating IAP - Unity &amp; Unreal" and "Integrating IAP- Unreal" in [Achievements](/documentation/platform/latest/concepts/dg-achievements/).